 The swimmers should enter the water on the Referee's first long whistle.
-If they have not done so, say "Ladies/Gentlemen Step In Please."
+If they have not done so, say "Step in please."
 The swimmers shall line up in the water, facing the starting end, with both hands placed on the gutter or on the starting grips.
 Upon the Referee's second long whistle, the swimmers should place their feet.
 If they have not done so say, "Place your feet."

-On receiving clearance from the Referee (a signal with an arm motion) check to see that the swimmers are ready.
-If the Referee drops their arm back to their side, relax or stand the swimmers down.
+On receiving clearance from the Referee (an outstretched arm) check to see that the swimmers are ready.
+If the Referee drops his/her arm back to the side, relax or stand the swimmers down.
 Do not resume until the Referee turns control back to you.